XEDGit/fract.ol/README.md

 * Julia's step:   defines the intensity of the WASD controls for Julia's set, default is 0.1

 #### julia values(optional, only for julia set)
-For rendering the Julia's set you have to specify the values to be used in the equation, specify decimal (not integer) values
+For rendering the Julia's set you have to specify the values to be used in the equation, specify two decimal (not integer) values

 ### Examples
 * To run the Mandelbrot set with 500 iterations you have to write: